reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 | **After Hardening**  | <img src="https://i.imgur.com/ShquQ5C.jpg" alt="Post-hardening architecture" width="350"> | NSGs tightened, firewalls tuned, public endpoints replaced by private endpoints, controls aligned to NIST SC-7(3). |

 ---

 ## Methodology

 > 🔍 Each phase followed a logical progression from open exposure to complete remediation.
-Sentinel, Defender, and NIST guidelines were used together to identify threats and harden the environment based on real-world telemetry.
+Sentinel, Defender, and NIST guidelines were used to identify threats and harden the environment based on real-world telemetry.

 | Phase | Key Actions |
 |-------|-------------|